Skip to content

 Logging

-Navigator provides structured logging with configurable levels and built-in Vector integration for log aggregation.
+Navigator provides comprehensive structured logging with built-in Vector integration for enterprise-grade log aggregation.

 Log Levels

-Control logging verbosity with the LOG_LEVEL environment variable:
+Control Navigator's operational logging verbosity with the LOG_LEVEL environment variable:

 # Debug - detailed operational information